In Your House 14: Revenge of the 'Taker

 In Your House 14: Revenge of the 'Taker was the 14th In Your House professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-The event took place on April 20, 1997, at the Rochester Community War Memorial in Rochester, New York.
+The event occurred on April 20, 1997, at the Rochester Community War Memorial in Rochester, New York.
 Five matches were shown on the PPV portion of the event.
-There were also two dark matches and one match for the Free for All pre-show.
+There were also two dark matches and one for the Free for All pre-show.

-In the main event, Stone Cold Steve Austin fought Bret Hart.
+In the main event of the televised portion of the show, Stone Cold Steve Austin defeated Bret Hart by disqualification.
+In contrast, Hunter Hearst Helmsley defeated Goldust in the main event of the non-televised live show.
 The undercard included The Undertaker defending the WWF Championship against Mankind, Rocky Maivia defending the WWF Intercontinental Championship against Savio Vega, and Owen Hart and The British Bulldog defending the WWF Tag Team Championship against The Legion of Doom (Hawk and Animal).